syncfusion-content/xamarin.android-docs/xamarin-android/SfMaps/Getting-Started.md

 ## Configuring SfMaps

-THis section describes on configuring the SfMaps control along with its basic customization.
+This section describes on configuring the SfMaps control along with its basic customization.

 ## Adding namespace